 Finally, you might need good arguments when you’re refactoring something:

 - First, for yourself.
-It’s easy to think that your coworker don’t know how to code and that you know better than anybody else.
-However, if you don’t see any concrete benefits in a refactoring, don’t do it.
+It’s easy to think that your coworker don’t know how to code and that you know better.
+But if you don’t see any benefits in refactoring, don’t do it.
 It might only be your ego which wants to prove that yes, you’re worth something.

 - If the refactoring is about code style, it means that it hasn’t been clearly defined in your team.
-Set up a meeting where you will decide, all together, what code style you want to adopt.
+Set up a meeting where you will decide, altogether, what code style you want to adopt.
 You need to write it somewhere for everybody to have easy access to it.
 Modify it overtime, depending on your needs, as a team.
 Otherwise, your code reviews will be cluttered with “we use tabs!!!
 NO SPACES!!11!1!!!”.
-This is noise which doesn’t provide any value.
+This is noise without value.

-- Finally, if somebody asks you why you changed his wonderful code, you have real arguments to explain your decision.
+- If somebody asks you why you changed his wonderful code, you have real arguments to explain your decision.

 Good arguments always have a positive impact in the future.
 For example, wrapping a third party library and keeping it to leak everywhere in your codebase is a good argument.
-If you have no clue why I speak about leaking, I wrote about abstraction here.
+If you want to know more about leaky abstractions, I wrote about the topic here.

 Technical debt show the duality between the easy path and the right path.
 The first is fast and attractive, the second is the one which will make your project scalable and maintainable.
 You need some discipline to take the second one as often as possible, or your future will be full of pain and headaches.

-The most common technical debt you’ll make is while debugging.
+The most common technical debts you’ll make is while debugging.
 If you fix your bug by adding a workaround, you didn’t fix your bug.
 It’s still there, it’s simply more difficult to trigger and, incidentally, to find.
-You should fix your bug by refactoring, changing or even purely deleting your code.
+You should fix your bug by changing or deleting your code.
 Then you need to test your code to be sure this bug will never pop up again.

 A last thing: blaming your colleagues for their mistakes won’t help anybody.
 Talking badly or sarcastically about your codebase won’t solve your problems either; quite the contrary.
 Don’t destroy the spirit of your team.
 You need to take action to lower your project’s entropy instead of verbally trashing it.

-There’s something which fascinate me in the magical software development world, especially in startups: many people, still, don’t want to write automated tests.
+There’s something which fascinates me in the magical software development world: I saw many people who still don’t want to write automated tests.